-- Pick the right partner.
+- Helps find the right partner.
 Asserting yourself and communicating effectively is the fastest and most direct way to recognize whether your prospective partner will be able to meet your needs.
 Your date’s response to your communication reveals more in five minutes than you will learn in five months without this kind of direct approach.
 If the other person shows a sincere wish to understand and make your needs a priority in the relationship, then you two have a promising future.
-If she makes you feel inadequate, foolish or pathetic, she doesn’t have your best interest in mind and you are probably incompatible.
+If they make you feel inadequate, foolish or pathetic, they don’t have your best interest in mind and you are probably incompatible.
 Move on.

 - Ensures your needs are met in the relationship, whether it is new or a long one.
 By being vulnerable about your needs, you are making it easier for your partner to meet them.
-She no longer has to guess how you feel about something, or what something means to you.
+They no longer have to guess how you feel about something or what something means to you.
 You are 100% responsible for sharing your inside world with the outside.

 Asserting yourself effectively allows you to turn a weakness into an asset.
 Typically, it is socially unacceptable to sound needy, but if you need to be reassured a lot that your partner loves you and is attracted to you, that’s okay.

-Asserting your needs actually attracts women.
-Instead of coming off like a needy guy, you come off sounding like you understand yourself, and like you are confident and assertive.
+Asserting your needs actually attracts people.
+Instead of coming off like someone who is needy, you come off sounding like you understand yourself, like you are confident and assertive.

-The key to effective communication is to do so inoffensively, instead of putting your partner on the spot in the blame game, encouraging them to be open with you without feeling attacked or blamed.
+The key to effective communication is to do so inoffensively.
+Instead of putting your partner on the spot in the blame game, encourage them to be open with you without feeling attacked or blamed.

 Asserting yourself authentically and being vulnerable about your needs despite the status quo is the cornerstone of this site.
-Whether it is in a relationship or approaching a girl and telling her you find her beautiful, asserting yourself not only helps you get your needs met, but it also leads to building confidence and self-esteem.
+Whether it is in a relationship or approaching someone and telling them you find them attractive, asserting yourself not only helps you get your needs met, but it also leads to building confidence and self-esteem.

 - Describe a time when you did not assert yourself with a significant other or someone you were dating.
 Did you constantly wonder how the other person felt?
 How did it make you feel?